-- i.
-Demonstrate how they sustain or enhance the visual characteristics, the function and biodiversity of the land; and - ii.
-Have regard to how their landscape schemes, layouts, access and public open space provision and other amenity requirements may contribute to the maintenance and improvement of the Network.'
+- Demonstrate how they sustain or enhance the visual characteristics and the function of the land; - ii.
+Result in biodiversity net gain of at least 10%; - iii.
+Have regard to how their landscape schemes, layouts, access and public open space provision and other amenity requirements may contribute to the maintenance and improvement of the Network; and - iv.
+Accord with other development management policies in the development plan.

-4.6.1 The Purpose of the Network is to 'Conserve, enhance and improve both the green character of the town and its physical links for the benefit of residents, visitors and wildlife, in ways that are affordable'.

-4.6.2 This policy proposes that a Green Infrastructure Network is established to aid the connection of green spaces, Letcombe Brook and other watercourses, with the Town Centre and countryside, using footpaths, cycleways and the Wiltsand Berks Canal Towpath.
+- 4.6.1 The Purpose of the Network is to 'Conserve, enhance and improve both the green character of the town and its physical links for the benefit of residents, visitors and wildlife, in ways that are affordable'. - 4.6.2 This policy proposes that a Green Infrastructure Network is established to aid the connection of green spaces, Letcombe Brook and other watercourses, with the Town Centre and countryside, using footpaths, cycleways and the Wilts and Berks Canal Towpath.
 Its purpose is to encourage development proposals that may affect the Network to contribute to its improvement and to assist in securing its connectivity, ecological or recreational value.
 The Green Infrastructure Plan on the following page and the subsequent Proposed Cycle Routes illustrate the connected Green Infrastructure Network that the policy is seeking to achieve.